EsteveM/customer-reviews-api/README.md

 	![jar12](/ScreenShots/jar12.png)
 	* This can also be seen on the MySQL shell:
 	![jar32](/ScreenShots/jar32.png)
-	* The first tie you run the *jar* file, the initial MongoDB 'reviews' collection is also created.
+	* The first time you run the *jar* file, the initial MongoDB 'reviews' collection is also created.
 This can be seen on the Mongo shell:
 	![jar42](/ScreenShots/jar42.png)
 	* The reviews API server is started on port 8080:
 	![jar22](/ScreenShots/jar22.png)